jonbrick/recharts-demo/README.md

 1. Click "Add Overlay" to configure a secondary dataset
 2. Select overlay source, metric, and group by
+3. Click "Add Overlay" to save configuration
+4. The system auto-selects a complementary chart type
-3. All cards update to show both datasets:
+5. All cards update to show both datasets:
    - **Metrics**: Shows both values side by side
-   - **Chart**: Visualizes both on same axes
+   - **Chart**: Visualizes both on same axes with overlay chart type selector in header
    - **Table**: Adds overlay columns
+6. Adjust overlay visualization using the chart type selector in the Chart card header

 ### Why Overlays are View Controls